Nagendra1997/mesibo-documentation/index.md

 screen_3.call(o, "video-screen-3", on_stream, on_status);
 ```

-### Get a list of participants
+### Mesibo_onParticipants

-You will get a list of participants through the listener `Mesibo_onParticipants`.
+You will get a list of participants through the listener `Mesibo_onParticipants` automatically when you join the conference group.
 You can choose and subscribe to the stream of each member to view their stream.
-When a new participant joins the room, `Mesibo_onParticipants` will be called.
+Also, when a new participant joins the room, `Mesibo_onParticipants` will be called.

 ```javascript
 Mesibo_OnParticipants(all, latest)